 The hepatitis B vaccine contains a protein (antigen) that stimulates the body to make protective antibodies.
 Examples of hepatitis B vaccines available in the United States include hepatitis B vaccine-injection (Engerix-B, Recombivax-HB).
 Three doses (given at 0, 1, and 6 months) are necessary to assure protection.
 There are also combination vaccines on the market that provide protection against hepatitis B and other diseases.

 Hepatitis B vaccines are effective and safe.
 Up to 95% of vaccinated individuals form effective antibodies and are protected from hepatitis B when they get full three-dose series of vaccine.
-In healthcare workers, high-risk public safety workers, dialysis patients, and sexual partners of infected persons, a blood test for antibodies is recommended after vaccination to ensure that the person produced antibodies.
+In healthcare workers, high-risk public safety workers, dialysis patients, and sexual partners of infected people, a blood test for antibodies is recommended after vaccination to ensure that the person produced antibodies.
 For the few who do not form antibodies, revaccination may improve response, especially in infants.
 However, a small proportion of individuals will never respond to hepatitis B vaccination.
 Side effects from the vaccine are usually mild and include soreness at the site of injection.
 The risk of serious allergic reactions (anaphylaxis) is less than one per million doses.
 Vaccination has reduced the number of new cases of hepatitis B by more than 75% in the United States.

 In the United States, hepatitis B vaccination is recommended for all infants at birth.
 Older children and adolescents should receive the vaccine if they did not do so at birth.